hakanai/hex/README.markdown

 1. A way to load/save annotation files in YAML - DONE!

-2. UI for load/save of Notebook
+2. UI for load/save of Notebook - DONE!

-3. Annotation menu with options for:
-    * Creating new annotations at the current selection start.
+3. UI for creating new annotations at the current selection start. - PARTIAL
-    * Deleting annotations under the cursor.

 4. Have these annotations correctly render in the tree so that I can be assured they have been created.

-5. Work on the renderer to render the annotations somehow.
+5. Get the viewer UI to render the annotations somehow.
 I already have an idea of what this will look like but I want to modify the renderer to break up the task of identifying what type of cell is being rendered, and rendering the cell.
 It looks like the best